Our food sovereignty projects

 Food sovereignty in the Andes

-Background information In the strategic impact area of food sovereignty, we work with numerous small farmers in the greater Cusco area (PE), as well as in the catchment area of Lake Titicaca in Bolivia and Peru.
-In these areas, there is a lack of a varied, balanced and healthy diet.
-But also extreme weather events such as drought and prolonged extreme cold leading to frost - are increasing due to climate change [...]
+Background information In the strategic area of food sovereignty, we work with numerous indigenous smallholders.
+The projects are being developed in the greater Cusco area (Peru) and in the catchment area of Lake Titicaca (Bolivia and Peru).
+In these areas, the population lacks a varied, balanced and healthy diet.
+However, extreme weather events such as drought and prolonged extreme cold and frost [...]

 â–º About the project

-Background information The violent conflicts that have plagued South Sudan since the end of 2013 are exacerbating the security and supply situation for the population.
-What are the people, especially in rural areas, supposed to live on?
-How can basic medical care be ensured?
-The Presbyterian Relief and Development Agency (PRDA), a partner organization of Mission 21, has been dealing with these questions for many years.
-In Pochalla, [...]
+Background information The violent clashes that have plagued South Sudan since the end of 2013 are exacerbating the security and supply situation for the population.
+How can people, especially in rural areas, secure their livelihoods and ensure basic medical care?
+As a partner organization of Mission 21, the Presbyterian Relief and Development Agency (PRDA) is working closely with the affected [...]

 â–º About the project